 Overview

-• Urban living can affect a person’s risk of CM disease in many different ways.
+Urban living can affect an individual’s health risk in many different ways across the lifespan.

 Strengths

-• Fine spatio temporal assessment of PM2.5 (1 sq.km)-retrospectively assigned to household addresses
+Fine spatio-temporal assessment of PM2.5 and temperature (1 sq.km)-retrospectively assigned to household addresses of study participants.

-• Machine learning techniques using several input data sources
+Machine learning techniques using several input data sources, and thus minimal exposure misclassification

 Scientific Contributions